dariuszdawidowski/metaviz-server-motoko/README.md

 dfx start
 ```

-## 🚚 Deploying the project locally
+## 🚚 Deploying the backend and frontend locally

 If you want to test your project locally, you can use the following command: